Ping Pong (2002 film)

-Ping Pong (ピンポン, Pin Pon) is a 2002 sports film directed by Japanese filmmaker Fumihiko Sori.
-It is based on Taiyō Matsumoto's manga of the same name and is about the friendship between two high school table tennis players.
+Ping Pong (ピンポン, Pin Pon) is a 2002 Japanese sports film directed by Fumihiko Sori.
+It is based on Taiyō Matsumoto's manga series of the same name and is about the friendship between two high school table tennis players.
 The film concentrates on these two friends, their two mentors, and three players who they encounter at high school table tennis tournaments.
 It explores the different motivations and philosophies that they have towards table tennis and tries to portray the excitement and subtlety of the sport.

 Plot

 Peco (real name Yutaka Hoshino) and Smile (real name Makoto Tsukimoto) are members of Katase High table tennis club.
 Peco is charismatic and has a passion for the sport, while Smile is introverted.
 Tsukimoto's friends in the table tennis club nicknamed him "Smile" as he does not smile often.
 The characters have known each other, and Demon (Akuma 悪魔, real name Manabu Sakuma), since primary school.
 Despite Smile's greater natural talent, he sees the sport as simply a way to pass the time, and often lets less able players such as Peco beat him out of consideration for their feelings.
 Peco hears about a new table tennis player brought over from Shanghai, China, to beat local hero Dragon for Tsujido Academy: "China".
 Dragon (real name Ryūichi Kazama) plays for the fight, in search of a worthy opponent.
 In an informal set, China (real name Kong Wenge) completely shuts out Peco, winning 21 to 0.
 Peco is devastated by the loss.
 This is compounded at the next inter-school competition where Sakuma also beats Peco in the third round of the tournament.
 Smile, meanwhile, lets China beat him out of kindness for his opponent.
 Sakuma's team from Kaio Academy—led by Dragon, a top competitor and strict disciplinarian—wins the overall competition.

 Sakuma confronts Peco, telling him he lost because he was coasting.
 Peco jumps into a river as a symbolic rebirth and trains with Tamura to get back into his school team.
 In the next high school tournament, Peco beats China in the first round and Dragon in the semi-final despite an injured knee.
 During this match, Dragon experiences the joy of playing table tennis for the first time.
 Peco and Smile meet in the final.
 Several years later, Peco has fulfilled his dream of playing professionally in Europe, while Smile helps a young boy learn the sport.
 A photo behind Smile shows Peco, Smile and Dragon having taken first, second and third places respectively.